Bloccs/conveyer/README.md

 Conveyer is a library designed to build data pipelines in a clean and modular way by using a mix of Flow-base Programming (FBP), Railway Oriented Programming (ROP), and Elixir GenStage.

 ## SYSTEM REQUIREMENTS
+> TODO: Add System requirements for local running and compilation

 ## INSTALLATION
 The package can be installed by adding `conveyer` to your list of dependencies in `mix.exs`: